eckepecke/bsv-edutask/lab-assignments/lab-unit-1-assignment-1-2-3.md

 - **Objective**: Determine factors affecting outcomes
 - **Process**:
-  - Identify all conditions that will affect the outcome of the action.
+  - Identify all conditions (parameters, system states) that will affect the outcome of the action.
 - **Techniques**:
-  The following teckniques are usefule for deciding what input values are relevant for the test case:
+  The following techniques are usefule for deciding what input values are relevant for the test case:
-  - **Boundary Value Analysis**: Test edge cases (min/max values)
+  - **Boundary Value Analysis**: Test edge cases (value at boundaries, +/- 1)
-  - **Equivalence Partitioning**: Group similar inputs
+  - **Equivalence Partitioning**: Define conditions based on expected outcomes
 - **Example** (for age validation):
   - Boundaries: -1, 0, 17, 18, 120, 121
   - Partitions: Invalid (<0), Underage (0-17), Valid (18-120)